arielherself/espresso/README.raw.md

 Republicans may have to temper their anti-abortion rhetoric.
 Voters chose to protect reproductive rights in a handful of states.
 Same for their denial of the 2020 election: many proponents of the “Big Lie” [lost statewide races](https://www.economist.com/united-states/2022/11/09/many-republican-election-deniers-lost-their-statewide-races).

 In Washington, a Republican-controlled House will do little legislating and hold more made-for-television hearings.
 Unless Democrats raise the debt ceiling in the lame-duck session, Republicans may try to hold America’s credit rating (and the global economy) hostage to force spending concessions.
 And a narrow Republican majority would give the party’s far-right flank relatively greater power, meaning headaches for [Kevin McCarthy](https://www.economist.com/united-states/kevin-mccarthys-accidental-truthfulness/21808964), the presumptive Speaker.
 The next few months promise political deadlock—back to familiar territory.

+## Russia abandons Kherson

+Thursday morning may seem like a new dawn for residents of Kherson, a city in southern Ukraine.
+Almost immediately after Russia invaded on February 24th there was heavy fighting in Kherson; its forces captured the city on March 2nd, and have held it ever since.
+In September, after a [sham referendum](https://www.economist.com/europe/2022/09/27/vladimir-putin-stages-four-fake-referendums-in-occupied-ukraine), the Kremlin illegally annexed Kherson province.
+But on Wednesday Russian officials announced a full military withdrawal from Kherson city and the area west of the Dnieper river.

+The physical withdrawal will not happen instantaneously—retreating under fire is one of the most challenging tasks any army can undertake.
+Many Ukrainians are sceptical that Russia is really prepared to go without a fight; some fear a ruse.
+Yet the public admission that its position there is untenable and must now be abandoned is a huge blow to Russia’s army.
+Kherson city was one of the few prizes that Russia had kept in eight months of war.
+It is also a huge opportunity for Ukrainian forces.
+Moving back into the city will bring parts of Crimea within range of longer-range rocket artillery.

+## What the midterms mean for business

+Corporate America likes gridlock.
+So although the[ Republican Party](https://www.economist.com/business/2022/08/15/republicans-are-falling-out-of-love-with-america-inc) did worse than expected in the midterms, assuming they take the House, business executives will not be moping.
+Divided government means no new corporation taxes or windfall levies from the Biden administration.
+It also means less public spending.
+That may help limit the rise in inflation<strong>—</strong>which data out on Thursday showed slowed slightly, to 7.7% annually in October.
+Thankfully for some industries, big spending bills on infrastructure, semiconductors and climate have already become law, meaning there is still plenty of money to feast upon.

+America Inc will not be spared from heavy-handed government, though.
+The GOP will lack the strength in Congress to thwart the White House’s efforts to push regulation to the left.
+And while Washington, DC, is in legislative paralysis, state governments will flex their muscles.
+These are increasingly ideological strongholds, and growing bossier towards business.
+Red states attack corporate “wokeness” while blue states demand environmental purity.
+There are big chasms for the private sector to straddle.

 ## Britain’s winter of discontent